FrancisBanville/ms_interpreting_probabilities/README.md

 # Definitions and interpretations

+## Food-web representations

-The basic unit of food webs and other ecological networks are individuals that interact with each others [e.g., by predation; @Elton2001AniEco].
-The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species) allows us to represent networks at different scales, which impacts the properties and behaviour of these systems [@Guimaraes2020StrEco].
+The basic unit of food webs and other ecological networks are individuals that interact with each others [e.g., by predation; @Elton2001AniEco], forming individual-based networks.
+The aggregation of these individuals into more or less homogeneous groups (e.g., populations, species, trophic species, families) allows us to represent networks at broader scales, which impacts the properties and behaviour of these systems [@Guimaraes2020StrEco].
 A network's nodes can thus designate distinct levels of organization, whereas the edges linking these nodes can describe a variety of interaction measures.
-When using a Boolean (yes-no) representation of biotic interactions, the observation that one individual from group (or node) $i$ interacts with another individual from group $j$ is enough to set the interaction $A_{i,j}$ to 1.
+When using a Boolean (yes-no) representation of biotic interactions, the observation that one individual from group (or node) $i$ interacts with another individual from group
+$j$ is enough to set the interaction $A_{i,j}$ to 1.
 This simplified representation of food webs is a highly valuable source of ecological information [@Pascual2006EcoNet] even though it overlooks important factors regarding interaction strengths.
-These, in turn, can be represented using weighted interactions, which better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004IntStr; @Borrett2019WalPar], with $A_{i,j} \in \mathbb{N}$ or
+These, in turn, can be represented using weighted interactions, which better describe the energy flows, demographic impacts or frequencies of interactions between nodes [@Berlow2004IntStr;
-$\mathbb{R}$ depending on the measure.
+@Borrett2019WalPar], with $A_{i,j} \in \mathbb{N}$ or $\mathbb{R}$ depending on
+the measure.
 For example, they can be used to estimate the average number of prey individuals consumed by the predators in a given time period.
 This extra amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models [@Strydom2021Roadmapa], which can lead to high uncertainties when building these types of networks.
+Therefore, important methodological and conceptual decisions must been made when sampling and building food webs.

-The uncertainty and spatiotemporal variability of both types of biotic interactions (Boolean and weighted) can be represented probabilistically.
+The uncertainty and spatiotemporal variability of both types of trophic interactions (Boolean and weighted) can be represented probabilistically.
 On one hand, Boolean interactions follow a Bernoulli distribution $A_{i,j} \sim {\rm Bernoulli}(p)$, with $p$ being the probability of interactions.
 The only two